-The Y Package puts that fabric on all four seats, and adds keyless entry, upgraded audio system with seven speakers and MP3, cruise control, front map lights, and a pocket on the rear of the passenger seat.
+The Y Package puts that fabric on all four seats, and adds side airbags, keyless entry, upgraded audio system with seven speakers and MP3, cruise control, front map lights, and a pocket on the rear of the passenger seat.

-RealTime four-wheel-drive – a “slip-and-grip” system that sends power to the rear wheels if the front ones lose traction – is available as an option on Y Package-equipped cars.
+RealTime four-wheel-drive – a “slip-and-grip” system that sends power to the rear wheels if the front ones lose traction – is available as an option only on Y Package-equipped cars.
 It’s also necessary in order to option the removable skylight.

 Inside, the Honda Element is possibly the most “scrubbable” vehicle on the road; the floor is rubberized, the seat fabric resembles that used to make wetsuits, and all surfaces are plastic.
 Honda doesn’t recommend washing it out with a hose, but it certainly looks like you could.